MyNiuuu/AniCrafter/README.md

 ```

-## 🏃 Cross-Character Inference
+## 🏃 Cross-Character Inference from Background Video and Motions

-Run the following command to run the animation pipeline, which consists of following key functions:
+Run the following commands to insert and animate the character into the background video following SMPLX motion sequences.
+The pipeline consists of following key functions:
 - Reconstructing 3DGS Avatar from single image using [LHM](https://github.com/aigc3d/LHM)
 - Animating the 3DGS Avatar according to the SMPLX sequences to obtain the spatial aligned avatar renderings
 - Combine avatar rendering and background video to form the "Avatar + Background" condition